 The key role of body language

 Many people do not have this very decisive language, or at least they are very restricted, although one should definitely distinguish between active and passive.
 Most people are not aware of the fact that there is such a thing as body language - and what a significant, important role they have in contact with others.

 In doing so, she plays an absolutely important role in daily communication, in contact with others.
 No one can escape their effect.
 We humans present us, our personality and our life setting daily with our body, both private and professional.
 Christian Morgenstern is credited with the Bonmot: the body is the translator of the soul into the visible.

 Let us be clear: a message which we want to say and say is only about 20 to 40% verbal, that is to say content, about 33% auditive (this concerns the perception of the nuances of the voice and vocal utterances without words) and to an almost 50% share non-verbal, H. Linguistically body.

-From the head to the feet, the whole body always speaks: the way we sit in a chair or in free space tells us more about us than we can imagine, perhaps even as we are right.
+From head to toe - the whole body always speaks: the way we sit in a chair or stand in the open air tells us more about us than we do imagine can, maybe even as we are right.

 How you are judged in the interview

 In the application, presentation and thus also the examination situation, you will be judged and judged by yourself - namely your opponent and everything you hear but also to see.

 Also, you will be more perceived than you are likely to imagine (for example, your shoes, as you go, your hair, hands, fingernails, make-up, how well you are shaved, pleasant or obtrusive smell etc.).
 All of this flows into the decision-making process when it comes to filling a job and has enormous weight.

 More information?
 Take advantage of our e-courses & personal advice